MariiaSribranets/SelfAssessment/Skills/Programming.md

   - scalar: 🖐️ used
   - literal: 🖐️ used
   - expression: 🖐️ used
-  - heap:🔬 researched
+  - heap:
   - function: 🖐️ used
   - procedure: 🖐️ used
   - method: 🖐️ used
   - class: 🖐️ used
-  - prototype🔬 researched
+  - prototype: 👂 heard
   - event: 🖐️ used
   - type: 🖐️ used
   - primitive types: 🖐️ used
   - reference types: 🖐️ used
   - flag: 🖐️ used
-  - lexical scope: 🔬 researched
+  - lexical scope:
   - code block: 🖐️ used
   - conditions: 🖐️ used
   - loops: 🖐️ used
   - assignment: 🖐️ used
   - regular expression: 🖐️ used
-  - interface: 🔬 researched
+  - interface: 👂 heard
-  - contract: 🔬 researched
+  - contract
   - module: 🖐️ used
   - call stack: 🖐️ used
 - Functions